 Parent Info’s partner organisation, Parent Zone, began the conversation about the importance of promoting digital resilience in children and young people with its 2014 report with the Oxford Internet Institute, A Shared Responsibility.

-Now, Parent Zone and CEOP are hosting a conference in London in October to support families and those working with them to help build digital resilience in young people.
+Parent Zone and CEOP hosted a joint conference in London in October to support families and those working with them to help build digital resilience in young people.

 But what exactly is digital resilience?
 And what can we do as parents to help our children develop it?